penguinland/bridge_practice/README.md

-It can be intimidating trying to learn your way around a new repo this large, but you can ignore all the bids and topics you're not interested in, at which point the code is a very manageable size.
+It can be intimidating trying to learn your way around a new repo this large, but you can ignore all the bids and topics you're not interested in, at which point the code is a manageable size.

 ### Data Types and Terminology